 Bridging Skill Gaps in Canadian Agriculture

-The AgCareers.com Canadian Skills Survey report gives useful info, data, and trends to help with training in the industry.
+The AgCareers.com Canadian Skills Survey report provides useful information, data, and trends to help with industry training.

-The survey found that bosses think "Problem-Solving and Decision-Making" are the most essential skills for everyone.
-Next are "Organization and Planning Skills" and "Teamwork."
-But they say there needs to be more problem-solving and decision-making skills, especially for new workers.
-Only 21% think new graduates have the skills they need, but 67% are happy with the skills demonstrated by more experienced new hires.
+The survey found that bosses think “Problem-Solving and Decision-Making” are the most essential skills for everyone.
+Next are “Organization and Planning Skills” and “Teamwork.”
+However, they say there needs to be more problem-solving and decision-making skills, especially for new workers.
+Only 21% think new graduates need the skills, but 67% are happy with the skills demonstrated by more experienced new hires.

-This shows that soft skills are super important for all workers, especially those just starting out.
-Bosses say they're keen on online soft skills training for their staff.
+This shows that soft skills are super important for all workers, especially starting workers.
+Bosses say they’re keen on offering staff online soft skills training.
 Change management and speaking skills are most valuable for employees and new hires.

 The survey also examined skills needed for success, such as data, animal, and food science.
 It found that people need more knowledge in sustainability, agronomy, and precision agriculture.

-Thirty-eight of organizations said they required agronomy or precision agriculture knowledge, and ranked the following according to importance:
+Thirty-eight of the organizations said they required agronomy or precision agriculture knowledge and ranked the following according to importance:

 • 86.96 % Crop consulting